ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 **Figure 1 - Collapsing reward after exploration is over**

 When using an epsilon greedy exploration policy, early stages of the experiment are mostly randomly selected actions.
-For CartPole this ends up being an average reward per episode of between 20 - 30.
+For cartpole this ends up being an average reward per episode of between 20 - 30.
 For a working implementation the episode returns will stay in this range and start to increase as the agent learns.

 What I was seeing was a drop in average reward to around 10 per episode after exploration was over.
-This suggests that the argmax over `Q(s,a)` was selecting the same action each time, resulting in a poor policy that quickly failed the CartPole task.
+This suggests that the argmax over `Q(s,a)` was selecting the same action each time, resulting in a poor policy that quickly failed the cartpole task.
 This policy is worse than a random policy!

 ##  hypothesis - are my weights changing
 The idea was that if the online network weights were never changed, then the argmax across the online network might select the same action in every state - leading to the behavior we saw.